tlienart/Xranklin.jl/docs/syntax/basics.md

 \cmdiff{
   CommonMark allows a few other variants such as `[link](location "title")` or references with `[name]: location "title"`.
-  These are not supported in Franklin.
+  These are not currently supported in Franklin.
 }

 ### (XXX) Internal links